firstred/iptv-proxy/README.md

 channel_max_stale_period: P2D # Wait time before a stale channel is removed from the database
 scheduler_thread_pool_size: 2 # Max. concurrent updater threads for the playlist and EPG
 sort_channels_by_name: false
+trim_epg: true  # Removes unavailable channels from the EPG
 # socks_proxy: null # socks5://<username>:<password>@server_host:port
 # http_proxy: null # http://<username>:<password>@server_host:port
 # cors: # Configure CORS response from the server - e.g. for direct access to the API from a web browser